 For example, if you had a blockchain dungeon crawler, you could check someone’s Ethereum address, find a golden shield, and say that they can use it when they join your game.
 The same goes for the first-person shooter, MMO, and trading card games.

-Those might be completely independent games with separate developers, owners, and even built using different blockchain networks.
+Those might be completely independent games with separate developers, and owners, and even built using different blockchain networks.
 However, each of these games can create unique scenarios with information about the assets available on the blockchain.

 Here is how it works: